uwcartlab/webmapping/Chapter07/readme.md

 ###### Figure 3.3: Adding a meaningful commit summary is essential for collaborative coding

 The top fill-in area is for the title of your commit message and the bottom is for the description of the commit. _**Never**_ commit with the default summary listed such as “Changed main.js”, as this making locating a specific commit difficult if you need to revert to it later.
 Instead, write a concise summary of what changes were made.
-We recommend using the following action verbs:  "Fix", "Add", or "Change": "Fix the calculateRadius function", "Add the legend feature"; "Change the initial zoom level"
+We recommend using the following action verbs:  "Fix", "Add", or "Change": "Fix the calculateRadius function", "Add the legend feature"; "Change the initial zoom level".

 **5\.
 Add a Short Description to Your Commits**